-The Red Cross or FEMA may request to survey suitable parish halls to use after the storm for relief, registrations, distribution of food, supplies, etc. Permission to do so must be obtained from the ADOM Building and Property Office before granting access.
+The Red Cross or FEMA may request to survey suitable parish halls to use after the storm for relief, registrations, distribution of food, supplies, etc. permission to do so must be obtained from the ADOM Building and Property Office prior to granting access.